mnjul/gaia-kb-dict-tools/README.md

 ## Prediction Tests
 * A modified predictions.js (from Gaia) is provided to test the generated blob for predictions:
- 1. Switch to ./js dictionary
+ 1. Switch to ./tests dictionary
- 2. Run `node --harmony prediction_wrapper.js`
+ 2. Run `node --harmony prediction_wrapper.js en_all`
+     * Alternatively use `de_all` to test against German dictionary.

 ## Tests of Re-instantiability and Re-usability of TSTConverter
 * TSTConverter is desigend to be import-once, instantite-multiple-times.
 A simple modified prediction test is provided to make sure that works.
- 1. Switch to ./js dictionary
+ 1. Switch to ./tests dictionary
  2. Run `node --harmony instantiability_test.js`

 # Failure-Safe -- Beyond Latin Characters